T.01

 To us, the garden embodies resilience.
 It reminds us that unexpected turns and challenges are not necessarily interferences, but rather opportunities for adaptation.
 When we first started planting our garden, we noticed that deer were visiting and expertly pruning a variety of plants with precise Chelsea chops.
 While that spells bad news for some smaller and slow-growing trees and bushes, other plants—for example Echinacea, Echinops, or Helenium—seem to produce longer-lasting blooms than normally, permitting us to combine them with other late-flowering plants.
 In design, too, unforeseen changes are often not setbacks but triggers for ideation and innovation.
 Essentially, gardens and designs both mirror the tenets of process over product.
 Gardening is a constant commitment to change, not the pursuit of a fixed goal.
 In a similar way, design thrives when engaging in an iterative approach that emphasises the continuous exploration of ideas rather than obsessing over a single end result.

-“Design holds a responsibility that goes beyond simply addressing functionality or discrete problem-solving.”
+“Design carries a responsibility that goes beyond simply addressing functionality or discrete problem-solving.”

 But let’s not forget the magic of playfulness.
 Gardens, with their surprises—pop-up flowers, hidden paths, smells, sounds—inspire wonder and tell stories.
 Design, too, can introduce joyful surprises that elevate the user experience from mere functionality to moments of delight.
 It can tell a story by inviting users to an experience that resonates on an emotional level.